networkhermit/networkhermit.github.io/content/prism/20220911_codesandbox.md

 +++
 date = "2022-09-11"
-title = "CodeSandbox: How we clone a running VM in 2 seconds"
+title = "CodeSandbox Blog: How we clone a running VM in 2 seconds"
 +++

 > improve memory snapshotting: mmap MAP_SHARED